Coopersmith Career Consulting | Evaluated Learning Experience

 December 2019 – Present.

 This course provides an overview of visual merchandising.
 Students learn how to design a customer experience in brick and mortar stores and translate brand identity through design basics.
 Major topics include: the importance of design elements including line, composition, color and lighting, fashion shows and special events.
-Instructional methods include: Study guide, required readings, and a final exam
+Instructional methods include a study guide, required readings, and a final exam.

 In the lower division baccalaureate/associate degree category, 3 semester hours in Introduction to Visual Merchandising or Visual Communication (1/20).